 - UV disinfection systems require significant validation and testing before being used in a commercial environment.

 All of the above are totally incorrect, UV disinfection is actually a very cost effective, reliable and an easy way to disinfect water in both a domestic and commercial environment.
 It is a great alternative to other disinfection methods!
 And although Mercury can be harmful to the environment, it is easy to responsibly dispose of your old UV lamps, just take them to your local recycling centre!
 You don’t have to take our word for it, discover our top 10 benefits to using UV water filters in our latest blog post.

 - Energy efficient

 - Cost effective

 - Minimal maintenance

 If you’re still not convinced, read how UV disinfection treatment compares to the tried and trusted method of chlorine.

-If you have any queries or concerns regarding set up, maintenance, replacement parts, labour required, safety or costs relating to UV water disinfection or other water disinfection methods, contact our team today who will be happy to answer any questions you have.
+If you have any queries or concerns regarding the UV disinfection setup, maintenance, replacement parts, labour required, safety, or costs relating to UV water disinfection or other water disinfection methods, contact our team today who will be happy to answer any questions you have.